-To view all the individuals in a specific tag, go to People > Tags.
+To view all of the individuals in a specific tag, go to People > Tags.

-The Tag List page displays all your tags with the option at the top to switch between personal and organizational tags.
-Clicking on a specific tag will display all the individuals in the selected tag.
-You can also manage the individuals within a specific tag by adding or removing them from the list here (as opposed to using the person profile for each person individually).
-If you want to filter tags even further, you can select a type from the Type dropdown menu near the top-right of the block.
+The Tags List screen displays all of your tags with the option at the top to switch to see public tags.
+Clicking on a specific tag will display all of the individuals in the selected tag.
+You can also manage the individuals within a specific tag.
+If you want to filter tags even further, you can select a type from the Type dropdown menu.